Gasoline and diesel usage and pricing: Nigeria

 Petrol subsidies mainly benefit rich people.
 On 1 January 2012, the Nigerian government headed by president Goodluck Ebele Jonathan, tried to cease the subsidy on petrol and deregulate the oil prices by announcing the new price for petrol as US$0.88/litre from the old subsidised price of US$0.406/litre (LAGOS), which in areas distant from Lagos petrol was priced at US$1.25/litre.
 This led to the longest general strike (eight days), riots, Arab spring like protests and on 16 January 2012 the government capitulated by announcing a new price of US$0.60/litre with an envisaged price of US$2.0/litre in distant areas.
 In May 2016 the Buhari administration increased fuel prices again to NGN 145 per litre ($0.43 at black market rates for the currency).
 In September 2020, the government had announced an increase in the pump price of petrol to NGN 151.56 per litre from NGN 148.

+More recently, following the election of President Bola Tinubu in 2023, the Nigerian government significantly reduced the petrol price subsidy, and a year later, it finally eliminated the subsidy altogether.
+In November 2024, Tinubu said that the removal of the subsidy is saving Nigeria US$7.5 billion per year.